Log In

 Challenge-banner

-Whole-Body Oxford Drop Sets
+Full-Body Oxford Drop Sets

 The classic 3x10 set/rep scheme is taken to the next level for maximum muscle-building and fat loss with this 5-day descending pyramid technique.

-Whole-Body Oxford Drop Sets
+Full-Body Oxford Drop Sets

 Looks can be deceiving, especially when looking at a training program on paper (or a computer screen in these modern times).
 A workout can look fairly pedestrian at first glance and then pack a heavy punch in practice.